Inspiration in art

 Situation sketch from Vigebo's hand in 1950

 The muster is over.
-At the banjo, the boys were given their uniform, which was also determined by their place among the galley, engine or deck boys - starboard and port watchmen.
+At the banjer , the guys were given their uniforms, which were also determined by their place among the galley, engine or deck boys - starboard and port watches.
 Getting to know each other was no problem.
-Comrades they became.
-Happy voices in a myriad of dialects rang out across all decks and loudly before the first day was over.
+They became comrades.
+Happy voices in a myriad of dialects sounded across all decks and loudly before the first day was over.
 Yes, some were on the edge of their seats.
 The ship was to be inspected.
-The strangest of all the first day's experiences was probably when the rose signal went and almost 90 boys were to sleep their first night in a sailcloth berth on the lane.
+The strangest of all the first day's experiences was probably when the bow signal went and almost 90 boys were to sleep their first night in a canvas berth at the banjer.
 The first guards took their turn.

 The days go by.
 Shifts - free shifts, practical and theoretical lessons in rhythmic shifts.
 Twice a week there is shore leave.
 There has been 17 May and a lot of fun in that connection.
 Confirmation has also been for a couple of the pupils.
 The ship and the boys are now friends.
 On shore they are pure charmers.
 It is so strange with the uniform - even for 12-14 year old girls. - But whatever big and small things have happened - the really big day when the ship is at sea, and the sea and the ship become one, has not yet come.